connexcs/docs/docs/ingress-routing.md

 | **Information Leakage**| No |   Yes* |

-While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from an SIP trace, pcap, or watching transit locations.
+While it's doubtful that any information will be logged in the customer/providers switch when the audio is engaged, it is possible for an engineer to learn this information from a SIP trace, pcap, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode is enabled.

 **When should I use with/without RTP Proxy?**